Communication is key in every aspect of life.

 But, what are the effects of these linguistic choices?

-In this episode of Think Fast Talk Smart, Sarah Soule, Senior Associate Dean, discusses how our choice of words have a significant impact on our culture.
+In this episode of Think Fast Talk Smart, Sarah Soule, Senior Associate Dean, discusses how our choice of words significantly impacts our culture.

 The Science Of Influence: How To Persuade Others And Hold Their Attention

-If you feel as though you need to learn how to maintain the attention of your audience, this episode is full of practical tips that will help you.
+If you need to learn how to maintain your audience’s attention, this episode is full of practical tips that will help you.

 Zakary Tormala, a Stanford GSB Professor, is an expert on the subtle ways that you can structure your speech to engage people.